 the State of Ohio.

-at the Rhodes Center on July 25 and began several intense days of rehearsal.
-The talented musicians took part in a rigorous pre-fair schedule where they will rehearse close to
+at the Rhodes Center on July 23 to begin several intense days of rehearsal.
+The talented musicians will take part in a rigorous pre-fair schedule where they will rehearse close to

 while continuing a long standing tradition of entertaining Ohio's citizens.

 The founder and first director was Jack Wainwright (1925-1931) of Fostoria.
 He has been followed by four other directors:

 Louis E. Pete (1932-1966), Jack O. Evans (1967-1969), Omar P. Blackman (1970-1998) and Donald F. Santa-Emma (1999-2015), who has retired after 17 years as director and